cschierig/vscode-nvim-setup/Readme.md

 | Source      | <https://github.com/machakann/vim-sandwich> |
 | Description | surround text objects with things           |

-`sandwich.vim` is a plugin which makes it very easy to surround text with parentheses, quotes, etc.
+`sandwich.vim` is a plugin which makes it very easy to surround text with parentheses, quotes, etc..
 If you want to use it, add

 ```lua